I love to travel through reading, and it inspires my writing. Check out these titles:

 “I may dye my hair blonde, I may drink pink drinks, but I am not doing pink toe polish.
 Red, that’s my color.
 After all, real women wear red.” – Cyn

 When 40-something Kate “Cyn” Francis changes her name, her hair color, and her age in order to snag a younger man on a Caribbean cruise, the last thing she expects is to fall overboard for a Cary Grant look-alike.
-But this is not your ordinary cruise.
+Sandy Brown, 20-something and eager to get over a broken heart, is also looking for love.
+Millie Evans, having recently sold her publishing empire, is on a succession of one-week cruises, looking to reconnect with a past love.
+But this is no ordinary love boat.

-“In that moment, I knew I could no longer be a Wall Street monkey, and somewhere out there Blue Hawaii was calling my name.” – Robin from Real Women Go Hawaiian
+“In that moment, I knew I could no longer be a Wall Street monkey, and somewhere out there the Blues were calling my name.” – Robin from Real Women Sing the Blues

 When the women of Real Women Wear Red return from their Caribbean cruise, each woman must deal with the consequences of secrets shared onboard ship.